 It wasn’t long before Freya’s parent’s made their appearance in the same way that Louis’s own had.
-Louis could feel himself beginning to shake at the sight of them, in all honesty Freya’s father terrified him, he was a no-nonsense kind of man and wasn’t afraid to say his real feelings, regardless of the consequences.
-Louis struggled to stop himself getting up from the chair and fleeing, but he needed to be here and face up to what him and Freya had done.
+Louis could feel himself beginning to shake at the sight of them, in all honesty Freya’s father, Ted, terrified him.
+He was a no-nonsense kind of man and wasn’t afraid to say his real feelings, regardless of the consequences.
+Louis struggled to stop himself getting up from the chair and fleeing, but he needed to be here and face up to what he and Freya had done.
 Freya had dropped Louis’s hands at the sight of her parents and tried to curl herself up more on the chair.
-Louis hated seeing her like this, she was usually so brave and strong, he had reduced her to this and he couldn’t help but feel guilty.
+Louis hated seeing her like this, she was usually so brave and strong, he had reduced her to this, and he couldn’t help but feel guilty.

 “Flitwick,” Ted Jackson said, walking over to his daughter and standing behind her chair, holding onto the back of the chair as he regarded the tiny Headmaster, giving no other greeting to the man.
-Louis didn’t like being this close to him, he edged his chair away slowly, something that didn’t go unnoticed by Ted who was watching Louis like a Hawk as he placed a comforting hand on his daughters shoulders.
+Louis didn’t like being this close to him, he edged his chair away slowly, something that didn’t go unnoticed by Ted, who was watching Louis like a Hawk as he placed a comforting hand on his daughter's shoulders.

-Freya’s mother Diane had rushed over to her daughter who was still crying, trying to offer her words of comfort but Freya was shaking her head.
-Louis ran a hand threw his blond hair as he knew what was coming.
+Freya’s mother, Diane had rushed over to her daughter who was still crying, trying to offer her words of comfort but Freya was shaking her head.
+Louis ran a hand through his blond hair as he knew what was coming.

-“Well what is it?”
+“Well, what is it?”
 Ted demanded sternly, “I had to leave work early for this.
 What could our children have done?
-Skip classes?”
+Did they skip classes?”

 The whole room was filled with a stunned silence, interrupted only by Freya’s own sobs; she had now buried her head in her hands.
-Ted and Diane had frozen, Ted’s hands tightening on the back of the chair his daughter was sat in as he processed the information.
-Louis could hear his mother’s mutterings in French of astonishment as he heard his father walk closer to his chair, sensing him near him but too scared to open his eyes and see them hating him.
+Ted and Diane had frozen, Ted’s hands tightening on the back of the chair as he processed the information.
+Louis could hear his mother’s mutterings in French of astonishment as he heard his father walk closer to his chair, sensing him near him, but too scared to open his eyes and see them hating him.

-“How far along?”
-Louis heard his mother stutter from above him, he winced from the crushed tone in Fleur’s voice.
+“How far along is she?”
+Louis heard his mother stutter from above him, he winced from the crushed tone in her voice.

-“What should we do?”
-Bill asked seeming helpless, Ted turned to look at him, an angry look across his face.
+“What are our options?”
+Bill asked, seeming helpless, Ted turned to look at him, an angry look across his face.

 “We have no choice but to get rid of it,” Ted told them all, Diane not acknowledging her husband’s words, instead staring down at her daughter in disappointment.
-Fleur, Bill and Louis all looked up at him in horror.
-Louis went to stand up but his father’s hand on his shoulder kept him down.
+Fleur, Bill, and Louis all looked up at him in horror.
+Louis made to stand up, but his father’s hand on his shoulder kept him down.
 There had been many thoughts running through Louis’ mind since he found out Freya was carrying his child, not once had he ever entertained the notion of getting rid of the baby.

-“As we can’t clarify how far along Freya is until we get her checked out by a Healer I’m afraid that that might not be an option.
+“As we can’t clarify how far along Freya is until we get her checked out by a Healer that might not even be an option.
 I would also like to state that a choice like that would be based entirely on Louis and Freya's decision.”